-If your partner wants to stop because either of you are becoming angry, don’t pursue, complain or ridicule his or her decision to stop talking.
+If your partner wants to stop because either of you is becoming angry, don’t pursue, complain, or ridicule his or her decision to stop talking.
 Your situation will only worsen if you proceed when one or both of you are angry or very emotional.

 If you are learning this relationship skill, but arguing occurs often in your relationship, you should stop and first master anger management and more basic communication skills.
 After you have done this, you can then return to this relationship skill and practice it some more.

 Although this is a generalization, for many couples it is true — women have more aptitude for speaking than men.
 From a practical point of view, this means you should not spend more than 20 or 30 minutes to problem solve.
 If you continue past a man’s limits, he may become irritable and / or angry.
 If ‘the problem’ is not solved in the allotted time, agree to continue on another day.